Jorgeewa/parity-project/README.md

 This is a project that uses the parity api to make some basic calls.

-Download and go into folder and run npm install.
+Download and go into the folder and run npm install.
+Go into the client folder and run npm install too.
+You will have to install concurrently for it to run though.
+So do npm install --save.

 run npm start.
 This will run the client and backend server concurrently.